 is appropriate going forward-- and email back firstname.lastname@example.org).
 You can also contact Rob Moreau for more information on field trips via email or

 phone (Office: 985-549-5008 and Cell: 504-231-1067).

 NOTE: Prior to your field trip, all participants MUST complete the appropriate forms (which includes the important waiver, or "Hold Harmless" form).

 What the Field Trip Includes

 During the remainder of the field trip, various aspects of wetland ecology and environmental science are discussed, including wetlands ecology, bald cypress and marsh restoration, plant and animal adaptations to the wetland environment, and the many environmental problems (and their solutions) of the Lake Pontchartrain Basin.
-These discussions are reinforced through educational games and activities, including biological and environmental sampling.
+These discussions are reinforced through educational activities, including biological and environmental sampling.

 Students may expect to see a variety of wildlife, including alligators, birds, nutria, snakes, and fish as well as the various wetland plants that support these animals.
 Tour leaders are very accommodating and willing to tailor each field trip to meet any particular thematic units or learning objectives teachers may be covering in class.